eharuncan/ExamplePersonalAccountingJava/README.md

 # Personal Accounting
-Built with my new preferred stack: CHARM (Chakra-UI, React, Meteor).
+Built with the stack: CHARM (Chakra-UI, React, Meteor).

 ## What and why this stack?
 The main goal is to make development as quick and efficient as possible.
 To achieve this have selected these technologies: